Zintl phase: Examples

-Electronic Structure and Bonding
+Electronic structure and bonding

 Wade's rules

 The geometry and bonding of a Zintl ion cannot be easily described by classical two electron two center bonding theories; however the geometries Zintl ions can be well described by Wade’s rules of boranes.
 Wade’s rules offer an alternative model for the relationship between geometry and electron count in delocalized electron deficient systems.
 The rules were developed to predict the geometries of boranes from the number of electrons and can be applied to these polyanions by replacing the BH unit with a lone pair.
 Some unique clusters of Ge occur in non-deltahedral shapes that cannot be described by Wade’s rules.
 The rules also become more convoluted in intermetallic clusters with transition metals and consideration needs to be taken for the location of the additional electrons.

-Zintl-Kelmm-Busmann Concept
+Zintl-Klemm-Busmann concept

 The Zintl-Klemm-Busmann concept describes how in an anionic cluster, the atoms arrange in typical geometries found for the element to the right of it on the periodic table.
 So “the anionic lattice is isometric with elemental lattices having the same number of valence electrons.”
 In this formulation, the average charge on each atom of the cluster can be calculated by:

 where na is number of anion atoms and VEC is the valence electron concentration per anion atom, then: